 Liquid Trade Waste

 Orange City Council has a number of statutory responsibilities for the approval of liquid trade waste discharged to the sewerage system under the Local Government Act 1993.
 Council obligations include risk management, cost recovery, approvals, monitoring and ensuring licence conditions of the Sewerage Treatment Plant are met.
-Council has developed a Policy for Discharge of Liquid Trade Waste to the Sewerage System [243KB] which outlines requirements and procedures for the management of Liquid trade waste.
+Council has developed a Policy for the Discharge of Liquid Trade Waste to the Sewerage System [1368KB] which outlines requirements and procedures for the management of Liquid trade waste.

 Council's management of liquid trade waste is overseen by the NSW Office of Water (NOW, formerly Dept. of Water and Energy – DWE) in accordance with the Liquid Trade Waste Management Guidelines 2009 [2.04MB] and Best Practice Management of Water Supply and Sewerage Guidelines May 2007 [1.72MB] .

 Liquid trade waste means all liquid waste other than sewage of a domestic nature.
 Activities producing liquid trade waste include, but are not limited to:

 - business/commercial premises (eg beautician, hairdresser, motel, café, butcher, service station, dentist);